 I am searching only for ALL WOOD ply as I don’t want to give her a carbon ply at the moment to help her gain more muscle strength on her developing muscles.
-Also, I do think that carbon blades are not always the best option even if the player has perfected his technique.
+Also, I think that carbon blades are not always the best option, even if they have perfected his technique.

 But I know that the advantages of ALL WOOD blades against carbon ones are that they are much slower but with fantastic feeling/feedback of the ball.
 This feedback will give her a better understanding of the game.
-Another feature is that with ALL WOOD blades you have perfect control on your shots and a great variation on how much power (speed/spin/placement) you can exert to the ball.
+Another feature is that you have perfect control over your shots with ALL WOOD blades and a significant variation on how much power (speed/spin/placement) you can exert to the ball.

-There are some coaches believe that either you begin learning with a carbon blade or an ALL WOOD one it is the same thing as long as you try to perfect your technique through thousand/million repetitions.
+Some coaches believe that either you begin learning with a carbon blade or an ALL WOOD one, it is the same thing as long as you try to perfect your technique through thousand/million repetitions.

-I believe that with ALL WOOD blades it is easier to learn and perfect each stroke because of the feedback and control provided.
-Therefore, I will always suggest her to go for an ALL WOOD blade until she masters the skill and feels more comfortable with something faster, by then only would be the right time for her to grip the carbon one.
+With ALL WOOD blades, it is easier to learn and perfect each stroke because of the feedback and control.
+Therefore, I will always suggest she goes for an ALL WOOD blade until she masters the skill and feels more comfortable with something faster.
+By then, it only would be the right time for her to grip the carbon one.

-For carbon blades, they are in the ‘fast’ category, as such according to the stats, they have a flatter trajectory.
-Carbon blades also tend to be OFF or OFF+ while ALL WOOD blades, although ‘slower’, but they can give you a higher throw, more arc, and also better feel.
+They are in the ‘fast’ category; according to the stats, they have a flatter trajectory.
+Carbon blades also tend to be OFF or OFF+ while ALL WOOD blades, although ‘slower,’ can give you a higher throw, more arc, and better feel.

 Expensive One Not Necessarily The Best

-However, everyone needs to bear in mind that more expensive blade is not necessarily mean better.
-It still depends on how well the blade and suit your playing style.
+However, everyone needs to bear in mind that a more expensive blade is not necessarily mean better.
+It still depends on how well the blade and suits your playing style.

-For my daughter, after looking around and trying enough of ALL WOOD blades, I finally get her a Yasaka Silverline with an FL handle which she immediately falls in love with it and I can see her overall playing style get improved just after she make used of this blade.
+After looking around and trying enough of ALL WOOD blades, I finally get her a Yasaka Silverline with an FL handle.
+She immediately falls in love with it, and I can see her overall playing style improve just after using this blade.

-Another ALL WOOD blades that worth considering would be the Balsa blades which has the characteristics of thick in width and light.
-The best thing for you to know before paying for it is asking your supplier who has decades of experience on what they think about the blade.
+Another ALL WOOD blade worth considering would be the Balsa blades, which have thick in width and light.
+Before paying for it, the best thing for you to know is to ask your supplier, who has decades of experience on what they think about the blade.

 Since my daughter is a child, I would think that she should stay a long time with a light blade.
 The Yasaka Silverline that she used to practice table tennis is an excellent one for her.
-Lightweight blades like this one are offering here a very good feeling along with decent speed and good spin.
+Lightweight blades like this one offer a superb feeling along with decent speed and good spin.

 First Table Tennis Rubber for Kids

-We all know table tennis is a great sport for kids.
+We all know table tennis is an excellent sport for kids.
 Even if they can’t see over the edge of the table, you can volley with them on the floor.
 My kids love to do practice swings without even having a ball or table anywhere nearby.

-When it comes time to buy a racket for kids, I think a lot of people really over-think the whole process.
+When it comes time to buy a racket for kids, I think many people over-think the whole process.
 I have heard people talk about wanting kids to use a table tennis racket that’s powerful even if it’s hard to control, claiming it will teach them to control the ball better.

-Personally, I agree with giving kids a soft rubber with better control and agree that kids can start experimenting with different types of rubber as they mature, my reasoning is a little different.
+I agree with giving kids a soft rubber with better control and agree that kids can start experimenting with different rubber types as they mature.
+My reasoning is a little different.

 I want kids to enjoy the game first.
 Nobody wants to spend hours every day doing something that isn’t any fun.
 Having to crawl under the table or chase a little bouncing ball around a room is much less fun than having a volley continue beyond five, ten, or twenty returns.

 One other factor I think bears consideration is the price.
-As table tennis lovers, we want our kids to play the sport for a long time, but as parents, we know that kids are fickle and you never know how long they are going to stick with it.
+As table tennis lovers, we want our kids to play the sport for a long time, but as parents, we know that kids are fickle, and you never know how long they will stick with it.

-If you can find an inexpensive rubber for beginners or all type players for a good price, and it also offers good control, then I think that would be a good choice.
+If you can find an inexpensive rubber for beginners or all types of players for a reasonable price, and it also offers good control, then I think that would be a good choice.

-I am currently looking at the Yasaka Gatien Extra blade with the extra rubber which is an inexpensive all-round rubber.
+I am currently looking at the Yasaka Gatien Extra blade with the extra rubber, an inexpensive all-around rubber.

 Training your kid on table tennis is one of the best gifts you can give to your child.
 Table tennis for kids lets them have fun, grow their socializing and communication skills.
-The kid also benefits from improved brain health and motor functionality.
+The kid also benefits from improved brainpower and motor functionality.

-Table tennis can be played for recreational or professional purposes.
-Since it does not consider age, size or gender, you can also have fun playing with your child at home by purchasing table tennis equipment online.
+You can play table tennis for recreational or professional purposes.
+Since it does not consider age, size, or gender, you can also have fun playing with your child at home by purchasing table tennis equipment online.